elibroftw/blog.elijahlopez.ca/content/posts/canadas-problems-are-entirely-artificial.md

 ## Tariffs

 Trump is a blessing in disguise for two reasons.
 First the government can blame Trump for Canada's problems, even those that existed before.
 Secondly, it gives Canada a strong reason to address non-US trade issues.

+### Inter-Provincial Trade Barriers

+Let's not beat around the bush.
+Without Trump's insane tariffs, the Liberal party would not have even thought about eliminating inter-provincial trade barriers.

+I'm going to be attending a talk on this on September 25th, I will update this article after that.

 ## Jobs